 - BIOL 141.
 Global Perspectives on Biodiversity and Conservation

 Two semesters of BIOL 425 Research in Biology (Laboratory) may serve as one lab course.
-Only one of the five biology courses can be a transfer credit except in circumstances approved by the department.
+Only one of the five biology courses can be a transfer, study away, or consortium course credit except in circumstances approved by the department.
 No course with a grade less than C- may be counted toward the minor.
+As of December 2021, only BIOL 182 and BIOL 183 can be counted towards the minor in Biology while also counting toward a different major.